 I also want to mention moving up and down real quick, since this is directly related to BRM.
 First, is that if you use BRM the chances of you going broke are very small.
 If you start playing 100NL online (fun fact: the ‘best online casinos’ in Finland are called parhaat netticasinot) with a $2K bankroll and overtime your bankroll drops to $1K, you should move down since you have a proper bankroll for 50NL.
 Assuming you keep moving down when your bankroll forces you to you would have to lose more than 50 buy-ins before you hit 2NL…which isn’t very likely for a winning player.

-You may be wondering when, and how, to take shots with your bankroll.
-The truth is that most players tend to play the same limit for way too long, and end up stagnating both their strategy and potential winrate as a result.
+You may be wondering when and how to take shots with your bankroll.
+The truth is that most players tend to play the same limit for way too long and end up stagnating both their strategy and potential winrate as a result.

 I personally suggest most players use a “15/2” BRM strategy.